Kent Fire and Rescue Service: Fire station crewing

 The service works in partnership with the South East Coast Ambulance Service to provide emergency medical cover to select areas of Kent.
 Dymchurch, Eastchurch, Eastry, Hoo and Paddock Wood have been identified as having a greater need for ambulance cover.
 The aim of a fire service co-responder team is to preserve life until the arrival of either a Rapid Response Vehicle (RRV) or an Ambulance.
-Co-responder Vehicles are equipped with: